• Skip to primary navigation

 Not all oranges freeze equally.
 The University of California did a study on Naval oranges and found freezing them will result in poor results.
 Oranges, when frozen, develop limonin; a compound that has a very bitter taste.
 Naval oranges have a higher level of limonin than other types of oranges.
 So, freezing Naval oranges will be very disappointing if you try it.

 However, other varieties of oranges and juice are fair game.
-Incidentally, you can also freeze many other types of citrus fruit, like grapefruit, lemons, and limes, using the same methods we discuss today.
+Incidentally, you can also freeze limes and many other types of citrus fruit, like grapefruit and, lemons using the same methods we discuss today.

 Freezing Stats